morvayd/Ollama-Chat-App/README.md

   - PythonLogAI folder - will contain a SQLite3 database file tracking the AI interactions.
 The initial prompt, the reply, how long it took, and number of tokens utilized on the input and output side.
   - Token tracking allows a way to track money saved since the inference was local.
 Compare against pricing on your favorite AI service.

-7) Issues, trouble, enhancements, please post here!!
+7) Issues, trouble, enhancements, please post within the repository issues.

 Thank you!